 - Shred Mt.
 Baldy early in the morning and carve the very first tracks of the day

-- Cross-country ski or snowshoe the Great Trail (formerly the Trans Canada Trail, the KVR or Marshall Lakes in winter
+- Cross-country ski or snowshoe the Great Trail (formerly the Trans Canada Trail), the KVR or Marshall Lakes in winter

 This is Our Story — Where Wanderlust Meets Golden Dreams

 Wanderlust and golden dreams first lured travelers to Boundary Country.
 This is a mineral-rich land in the Thompson-Okanagan Region of BC.
 It’s where the 49th parallel marks the boundary between Canada and the United States.
 Immerse yourself into tranquil and timelessly Canadian landscapes.
 Cedar, spruce, and Ponderosa pine forested mountains sweep into ranch lands and lush, fertile valleys.
 It is all bound together by the Kettle River.
 It flows some 282 km (185 mi) from its source in the Monashee Mountains, all the way to the community of Christina Lake, bordering the Kootenay-Rockies region.

 Our Story includes an Eclectic Collection of Cities, Towns and Hamlets

 Explore Boundary Country from tip to tip.
 Weave your way through an eclectic collection of small hamlets and growing towns.
 Our largest is Grand Forks with approximately 4,000 residents.
 Make time in your journey to visit them all.
 Collect our stories and use them as a backdrop to your own.